-- Understand your individual risk of breast cancer.
+Understand your individual risk of breast cancer.
 Breast cancer risk statistics can be overwhelming and frightening.
-Breast cancer risk statistics are developed by following thousands of women and can give you an idea of your prognosis, but the statistics can't tell you about your own risk of breast cancer.
+Breast cancer risk statistics are developed by following many women with atypical hyperplasia and monitoring them for breast cancer.
+While these statistics can give you an idea of your prognosis, they can't tell you about your own risk of breast cancer.

 Go to all of your follow-up appointments.
-If you've been diagnosed with atypical hyperplasia, your doctor may recommend more frequent breast cancer screening exams and tests.
+If you've been diagnosed with atypical hyperplasia, your doctor may recommend more-frequent breast cancer screening exams and tests.
 You may find yourself distracted with worry before each exam because you're afraid that your doctor will find breast cancer.

 Maintain your health.
 Make healthy lifestyle choices to keep yourself healthy.
 For instance, maintain a healthy weight, eat a healthy diet full of fruits and vegetables, get enough sleep so that you wake feeling rested, and limit the amount of alcohol you drink, if you choose to drink alcohol.

 Another option is online message boards.
 Breast cancer organizations, such as BreastCancer.org, offer message boards for women with a high risk of breast cancer to connect with each other.

 - Kumar V, et al. Robbins and Cotran Pathologic Basis of Disease.
-8th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-1-4377-0792-2..X5001-9&isbn=978-1-4377-0792-2&uniqId=273803839-4.
+9th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Aug.
-17, 2011.
+21, 2014.

 - Degnim AC, et al. Stratification of breast cancer risk in women with atypia: A Mayo cohort study.
 Journal of Clinical Oncology.
 2007;25:2671.

 - Breast cancer risk reduction.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Aug.
-17, 2011.
+21, 2014.

 - Breast cancer screening and diagnosis.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Aug.
-17, 2011.
+21, 2014.

 - Pruthi S (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-31, 2011.
+Sept.
+6, 2014.